gryphbecrazeh/japanese-study/README.md

 --

-## Fix word selection so that it is only based on the level dictionary, not the user's learnedwords dictionary
+## DONE -- Fix word selection so that it is only based on the level dictionary, not the user's learnedwords dictionary

 --

-set amount of times needed to progress as environmental variable, and switch it from 10 to 3
+DONE -- set amount of times needed to progress as environmental variable, and switch it from 10 to 3

 Once level generation is fixed, set up metrics to get progression and display with graphs and charts